HL7/davinci-pct/input/pagecontent/formal_specification.md

 Some of the data shared as part of the AEOB process may have associated constraints on the use of that information for other purposes, including subsequent disclosure to other payers, practitioners, policyholders, etc. While HL7 FHIR supports conveying this information via security labels on transmitted resources, this information is not currently mappable (and thus findable) in the X12 837 transactions.
 Payers who do not view the FHIR version of the transmitted information should be aware of the possibility of these limitations and ensure they have policies that enforce appropriate sharing constraints on data.

-In order to access information about an AEOB, the provider system will need to access the payor system.
+In order to access information about an AEOB, the provider system will need to access the payer system.
 This will require that the provider system authenticates to the payer system or an intermediary.
 The specifics of how this authentication are covered is handled within the Da Vinci HRex Implementation guide.
-PCT Servers SHOULD support server-server OAuth and MAY support mutually authenticated TLS.
+PCT Servers **SHOULD** support server-server OAuth and **MAY** support mutually authenticated TLS.
 In a future release of this guide, direction will limit the option to server-server OAuth.
-Every system claiming conformance to this IG SHALL meet the requirements defined in the [Security and Privacy section of the Da Vinci HRex IG](http://hl7.org/fhir/us/davinci-hrex/2020Sep/security.html).
+Every system claiming conformance to this IG **SHALL** meet the requirements defined in the [Security and Privacy section of the Da Vinci HRex IG](http://hl7.org/fhir/us/davinci-hrex/2020Sep/security.html).
 The FHIR implementer’s [Safety Checklist](http://hl7.org/fhir/R4/safety.html) helps implementers be sure that they have considered all the parts of FHIR that impact their system design regarding privacy, security, provenance, and safety.

 Once the system authentication has occurred, the payer will perform any authorization required for the provider to see the current state of the AEOB.